 THE NON-FORMAL ROAD TO MENTAL HEALTH

 “The Non-formal road to mental health!” je mednarodno usposabljanje organizirano s strani Romunske organizacije MINTE FORTE, ter finančno podprto s strani Evropske komisije.
-Zavod Anima Vita bo v okviru projekta nastopal kot partnerska organizacija.
+Zavod Anima Vita je v okviru projekta nastopal kot partnerska organizacija.

 Podrobnejši opis projekta se v angleškem jeziku nahaja spodaj.